Finite Semisimple Module 2-Categories: Introduction

 \section{Introduction}

-This works fits into our project of investigating the properties of (multi)fusion 2-categories (originally defined in \cite{DR}, see also \cite{D2}).
+This work fits into our project of investigating the properties of (multi)fusion 2-categories (originally defined in \cite{DR}, see also \cite{D2}).
 More precisely, our main theorem is a categorification of the main result of \cite{O}, sometimes referred to as Ostrik's theorem.
 This last theorem asserts that, over a multifusion category, every finite semisimple module category is the category of modules over an algebra.
-This result appears throughout the theory of fusion 1-categories.
-For instance, it features prominently in the construction of the relative Deligne tensor product (\cite{ENO}, \cite{DSPS14}).
-Further, it also features prominently in the proof of many deep results on fusion 1-categories such as Ocneanu rigidity (see \cite{EGNO}), or the fact that fusion 1-categories are separable (see \cite{DSPS13}).
+This result appears throughout the theory of fusion categories.
+For instance, it features prominently in the construction of the relative Deligne tensor product (see \cite{ENO}, and \cite{DSPS14}).
+Further, it also features prominently in the proof of many deep results on fusion categories such as Ocneanu rigidity (see \cite{EGNO}), or the fact that fusion categories are separable (see \cite{DSPS13}).

-Categorifying the definition of a fusion 1-category, \cite{DR} defined (multi)fusion 2-categories (over an algebraically closed field of characteristic zero) as finite semisimple 2-categories equipped with a rigid monoidal structure.
+Categorifying the definition of a fusion category, Douglas and Reutter introduced in \cite{DR} the notion of a (multi)fusion 2-categories (over an algebraically closed field of characteristic zero), that is a finite semisimple 2-categoryequipped with a rigid monoidal structure.
 Since their introduction, these objects have been the subject of an increasing level of attention.
 Their first explicit application was the construction of a state-sum invariant of 4-manifolds, which takes as input a highly structured fusion 2-category (see \cite{DR}).
-More generally, fusion 2-categories play an important role in the theory of braided fusion 1-categories, sometimes explicitly as in \cite{JFR}, and sometimes implicitly as in \cite{BJS}, \cite{BJSS}, \cite{JMPP}, \cite{DN}, or \cite{ENO}.
-This role is explained by the fact that the 2-category of finite semisimple module 1-categories over a braided fusion 1-category is a connected fusion 2-category.
+More generally, fusion 2-categories play an important role in the theory of braided fusion categories, sometimes explicitly as in \cite{JFR}, and sometimes implicitly as in \cite{BJS}, \cite{BJSS}, \cite{DN}, \cite{ENO}, or \cite{JMPP}.
+This role is explained by the fact that the 2-category of finite semisimple module categories over a braided fusion category is a connected fusion 2-category.